 - a.
 All network servers (i.e., IBM or OEM servers) shall operate in the electromagnetic environment as referenced radiated susceptibility (RS) levels at 5V/m. - b.
-The Launch Control System front firing room shall operate in the electromagnetic environment as referenced RS levels at 50V/m. - c.
+The Launch Control System front firing room shall operate in the electromagnetic environment as referenced RS levels at 50V/m.
+RS103 testing will be conducted as follows: 2 MHz- 100 MHz @ 20V/m, 100 MHz to 1 GHz @ 50 V/m and 1 GHz 18 GHz @ 20 V/m. - c.
 The Launch Control System back firing room shall operate in the electromagnetic environment as referenced RS levels at 20V/m. - d.
 The placard that defines the separation distance of xx.x meters is illustrated in Appendix A and will be posted in accordance with Appendix A. - e.
 The separation distance shall be determined by the design agency that determines restriction of RF devices deemed to pose a potential risk.